BrianDeanO/BrianDeanO/README.md

 While attending WSU Tri-Cities, I am also a part-time intern working in a software development team at Pacific Northwest National Laboratory (PNNL).

-Within this internship, I consistently work with HTML, CSS, JavaScript, TypeScript, and React.
+Within this internship, I consistently work with JavaScript, React, and HTML/CSS.

-While I am gaining much experience in languages dedicated to web development, my two best languages to code in are C++ and Java.
+While I am gaining much experience in languages dedicated to web development, my two best languages to code in are C++.

-I also have experience with creating and working with relational database systems through SQL.
+I also have experience programming in Java and using JavaFX, and with creating and working with relational database systems through SQL.

-And to expand upon my programming language portfolio, I am currently teaching myself Python.
+To expand upon my programming language portfolio, I am currently teaching myself Python.

-I have strong interests in data analytics and visual computing.
+I have strong interests in web-application development and UIX design.
 <!--
 **BrianDeanO/BrianDeanO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.